Requirements of the Nursing Major

 1. Students are expected to comply with contractual requirements of clinical facilities.
 These include, but may not be limited to:

 b.
 Clearance by a health care provider upon final acceptance to the major including current physical examination, two-step tuberculin screening, and up-to-date immunizations.
 Following acceptance to the major, students must report any significant changes in their health status to the department as they arise.
-The department reserves the right to require a physician or nurse practitioner's statement approving a student's return to class and/or clinical activities.
+The department reserves the right to require a health care provider's statement approving a student's return to class and/or clinical activities.

 c.
 Tuberculosis screening is required annually in the summer for all nursing students.

 1) Tuberculosis screening must be determined through a tuberculin skin test (TST); a QuantiFERON test is not acceptable.

 2) Students who have a positive TST will need to provide proof of a negative chest x-ray (CXR) and then will need to repeat the CXR only if they experience symptoms of tuberculosis.
-A screening questionnaire for active disease completed by a physician or nurse practitioner will be required annually.
+A screening questionnaire for active disease completed by a health care provider will be required annually.

 3) If the TST is contraindicated, then the student must provide evidence of a negative CXR and then will need to repeat the CXR only if they experience symptoms of tuberculosis.
-A screening questionnaire for active disease completed by a physician or nurse practitioner will be required annually.
+A screening questionnaire for active disease completed by a health care provider will be required annually.